 Doing something like the Peace Corps will be your lowest of lows and your highest of highs.
 Highs that shatter your previous world views.
 You will feel refreshed, walk in a forest and quote Thoreau.
 The lows can last so long that you need a fleeting moment of existentialism just to make it through the rainy season.
-Well, that, and a ton of movies.
+That, and a ton of books.
 You will consider going home.
 You will count down the days until you leave.
 You will count up from the day you arrived.

 “I can’t believe we’ll be here another year!”

-Don’t try gunfo.
+Don’t try Gunfo.